gutzcha/HybridMouse/README.md

-# HybridMuse: A hybrid CNN-BiLSTM model for mouse ultrasonic vocalizations extraction
+# HybridMouse: A hybrid CNN-BiLSTM model for mouse ultrasonic vocalizations extraction

 The main problem of any supervised deep learning method is to obtain labeled data to use in training.